asseinfo/br_danfe/README.md

 If you need to customize some message or field label, you can override the content of pt-Br.yml file.

+## Development - With Docker

+You needs to build docker container like above:

+        $ docker-compose build

+You can run all RSpec specs using:

+        $ docker-compose run br_danfe rspec

-## Development
+## Development - Without Docker

-### Installing dependencies

-You can install all necessaries dependencies using bunder like above:
+You needs to install all necessaries dependencies using bunder like above:

         $ bundle install

-### Tests

-#### Automated tests with RSpec

-You can run all specs using:
+You can run all RSpec specs using:

         $ rspec

+## About tests

-If you modify something that caused general visual changes at output pdfs, so you have to rebuild the fixtures pdf files.
+> If you modify something that caused general visual changes at output pdfs, so you have to rebuild the fixtures pdf files.
+>

-You can do this simply deleting the fixture pdf file.
+> You can do this simply deleting the fixture pdf file.
 The `have_same_content_of` matcher will recreate the fixture in the next time you run the `rspec` command.

-#### Code coverage
+### Code coverage

 Code coverage is available through of SimpleCov.
 Just run `rspec` and open the coverage report in your browser.

-#### Fake data for generating new fixtures
+### Fake data for generating new fixtures

 If you need to generate new danfes for using as fixtures, please don't use real data.